danielmalvaez/danielmalvaez/README.md

-# Hello!
+# Hi !

 Welcome to my project space where most of the incredible magic happens and where the talent and technical skills can be put in practice.
-Feel free to take a glance to mosto of the public projects I have participated in.
+Feel free to take a glance to most of the public projects I have participated in and a couple of side personal projects.
+Enjoy and feel free to reach out if you ever have any questions or if you want to have a fun conversation around AI.

-#### You can reach me out in the following pages...
+#### Contact Info...

 Feel free to reach me out by connecting through my LinkedIn :
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-0e76a8?style=flat-square&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/daniel-malvaez/)

 ## About me
 ### Current Mood
-- 👨🏻‍💻 Intern at Uber
+- 👨🏻‍💻 Analyst @ BlackRock
+- Building an AI Startup
+- Medium Articles Writer
+- Business, Social, Environmental Analysis

+### School
 - 📘 Bachelor in Data Science at IIMAS, UNAM
+  - 📘 Minor in Computer Science at UNAM
 - 📘 Exchange Student at University of California, Los Angeles (UCLA).

 ### Interests
-- 💡 Passion for Financial Market Analysis, Financial Instruments and Economics from the Analytics perspective.
-- 🧠 I like Artificial Intelligence applications with a focus in Business Data-Driven Decisions.
+- 💡 Passion for technological tools, AI applications an Business data driven environments.
-- 👥 Focusing in enhacing my insightful communication skills.
-As I truly believe that communication bridges the gap between the stakeholders and the data scientist team.
+- 🎤 Story telling drive, since I truly believe communication bridges the gap between the stakeholders and the data science teams.
-- 💡 Business Analytics in order to provide meaningful insights.
-- 🎤 Story Telling
+- 🥾 Hiking
+- 🥊 Boxing
+- 🎾 Tennis & Padel
+- ☕️ Coffee addiction

 ## Skills

-### Hard
+I have quite some time of experience programming in different languages, bulding different systems and modelling different objects.
+Here I list some of the top programming languages I have used and some examples of the real applications I have experience working with :

 - Programming :
   - Python (Machine Learning, Deep Learning, Natural Language Processing, Data Analysis)
   - SQL (Data Retrieving and Querying)